kids-first/kf-alignment-workflow/docs/KFDRC_SENTIEON_ALIGNMENT_GVCF_WORKFLOW_README.md

 | Gather VCFs                | Picard MergeVcfs                    | No splitting occurs in Sentieon     |
 | Metrics                    | Picard CollectVariantCallingMetrics | Picard CollectVariantCallingMetrics |

+### Workflow Troubleshooting

+- Sentieon tools scale up RAM usage to match allocated CPUs.
+If a task that is running into memory issues, that can be solved by EITHER scaling UP the task's allocated RAM and scaling DOWN the tasks allocated CPUs.

 ## Basic Info
 - [D3b dockerfiles](https://github.com/d3b-center/bixtools)
 - Testing Tools: